Oleson-Cybersec/DevSecOps_Environment/README.md

 - 52.246.248.118 (Public IP address of the loadbalancer that distributes to the Web VM's)

 We have installed the following Beats on these machines:
--Filebeats
--Metricbeats
+* Filebeats
+* Metricbeats

 These Beats allow us to collect the following information from each machine:
--Filebeats logs files and activities of a system to review on Kibana -Metricbbeats periodically collects metrics and statistics of a system to review on Kibana
+* Filebeats logs files and activities of a system to review on Kibana
+* Metricbbeats periodically collects metrics and statistics of a system to review on Kibana

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: